dacooderr/OptiLock/README.md

 This modification is aimed at lowing the graphics settings as much as possible while keeping the <ins>competitive integrity</ins> for ranked play.
-It aims to update as *little as possible* and only when necessary.
+It includes a modded PAK file that contains performance mods and essential fixes for better config support.

 **If you need any help please join the [OptiLock Discord](https://discord.gg/UxjsJB5Rp5) and/or watch the [Video Tutorial](https://www.youtube.com/watch?v=JBB-dmaNxOE)**